jackellenberger/emojme-emoji-anywhere/README.md

-# Slack Emoji Anywhere - Chrome Extension
+# Emojme: Emoji Anywhere - Chrome Extension

 What if your slack emoji came with you on any webpage you went to?
 What if you could type :buttbrowdotpng: in your github commit and see ![buttbrowdotpng](https://emoji.slack-edge.com/T7ZGGRLGN/buttbrowdotpng/d923b0305524f93e.gif), just as sassy as you intended?
 That's a world I want to live in.
 Now you can too!